 What Is the Best Insulation to Use?

 All insulation is not created equal.
 Insulation levels are categorized by R-Value.
 R-Value is a measure of insulation’s ability to resist heat flow.
-The greater the R-Value, the more improved thermal performance of the insulation.
+The greater the R-Value, the more improved the thermal performance of the insulation.
 The recommended level for most attics is to insulate to R-38 or about 10 to 14 inches, depending on insulation type

 Ductwork, Leaks and Insulation Ducts

 Many homeowners are astonished to find out they can lose up to 40 percent of the cold air blowing out of their rooftop AC unit due to leaks and improper ductwork.
-As cold air departs the rooftop AC unit, the air is immediately transported to your downstairs rooms through a system of ducts which are located in the hottest part of your house.
+As cold air departs the rooftop AC unit, the air is immediately transported to your downstairs rooms through a system of ducts that are located in the hottest part of your house.
 Furthermore, if the ducts have leaks or cracks, cold air is escaping (and you’re paying for it.)
 Having your ducts inspected, repaired and insulated will greatly improve the efficiency of your AC system.

 Insulating Your Attic Could Pay Big Dividends for Your AC Experience

 If homeowners could see an infrared image of heat invading their home or of cool air escaping their vents, they would probably be shocked.
 Remember, wherever cool air is escaping and/or hot air is invading, your paying for it, one way or another.
 As summer draws to a close, why not consider a service inspection to measure the efficiency of your AC unit and attic insulation.
-At Chandler Air, we’re here to serve you – please give us a call.
+At Chandler Air, Inc, we’re here to serve you – please give us a call.